Clinician helping a patient review blood pressure readings

 How often should you check?

-If you are monitoring a new or changing condition, check twice daily — once in the morning (before medication, after emptying your bladder) and once in the evening.
+If you're monitoring a new or changing condition, check twice daily — once in the morning (before medication, after emptying your bladder) and once in the evening.
 Record the date, time, and reading each time.
+If your blood pressure is well-controlled, checking once or twice a week is usually enough.
+Your doctor will give you a schedule that fits your situation.

 Common mistakes Nigerian patients make